-When running a business, particularly a consumer-facing one, your company’s reputation is everything.
+When running a business, particularly a consumer-facing one, your company’s online reputation is everything.
 In today’s always-on, ever-connected world, this is more true than ever.
-The proliferation of online services reviewing everything from dog walkers to restaurants to hospitals has made it easier than ever for your customers to let the world know what they think of your product or service.
-But what is reputation management?
-And how can you make sure you’re doing everything you can to improve it?
+The proliferation of online services reviewing everything from dog walkers to restaurants to hospitals has made it easier than ever for your customers to let the world know what they think of your medical practice.
+But what is reputation management for urgent care clinics and how can you make sure you’re doing everything you can to improve it?

 But how do you know what your customers are experiencing?

 Peter Drucker, the well-known author and business management luminary, is often quoted as saying, “What gets measured, gets improved.”
-In order to improve customer experience, it’s crucial to measure and analyze what’s working and what’s not.
-Regular customer surveys or interviews, on a daily basis if possible, can help you take the pulse of your customer experience.
+In order to improve patient experience, it’s crucial to measure and analyze what’s working and what’s not.
+Regular customer surveys or interviews, on a daily basis if possible, can help you take the pulse of your patient experience.

 But that’s just the start.
 Systematic review of your survey results (and follow-up when necessary) is just as important ” whether its saving negative experiences via service recovery, or root-cause analysis of commonly occurring themes in survey responses.
 After all, what’s the use of measuring something if it doesn’t lead to action and improvement?

-Although customer experience drives reputation directly, the single largest factor influencing your customers’ experience is your employees.
-It is therefore crucial to engage and inform your teams in your effort to improve customer experience.
+Although patient experience drives reputation directly, the single largest factor influencing your customers’ experience is your employees.
+It is therefore crucial to engage and inform your teams in your effort to improve patient experience.

 Survey results and customer insights aren’t just for the C-suite, but everyone on the team.
 Regular, systematic review of customer feedback with the employees and teams who interact with customers will help them empathize with customers, and understand what you can all be doing better, as a team.
 Don’t keep all the insights to yourself!

-So, you’re regularly and systematically measuring your customer experience, and using this data to constantly improve and keep your teams motivated and engaged.
+So, you’re regularly and systematically measuring your patient experience, and using this data to constantly improve and keep your teams motivated and engaged.
 It’s working, and your customers are happier than ever!